eric2523/eze-study-guide/algorithm-strategies/dynamic-programming.md

 # Dynamic Programming
 Dynamic programming was very intimidating to me.
 Most of the problems that involved DP were very long and difficult which made me set-aside learning DP.
 This article will hopefully make it easier on myself to gain a better grasp of what DP is.
 To start, it is important to understand that dynamic programming is a tool for **optimization** of problems.

+The motivation behind DP is to systematically search all possibilities **without redundant recomputation**.
+In general, DP stores previously computated data so that the algorithm does not have to recompute but reference the previously computed data.